El-Arnault/Notebook-Utility/README.md

 # Notepad
-    Command-line utility for taking notes.
+Command-line utility for taking notes. <br />
-    Call with -h (--help) to get the list of options.
+Call with -h (--help) to get the list of options. <br />

 ## Options:
 - -add (--add)    [entry]  Add a note